 The second point is that the veracity and scope of choice overload is far from established.
 Some direct replications have failed \citep{scheibehenne2008effect}.
-One meta-analysis \citep{scheibehenne2010can} finds a mean effect of set size on measures of choice overload to be zero, but noted a high degree of variance.
-A more recent analysis \citep{chernev2015choice} identifies four variables which can increase the incidence of choice overload: decision difficulty (for example due to time constraints), choice set complexity (for example due to hard to compare alternatives), preference uncertainty (for example because the decision maker is unsure how to aggregate their preferences across many dimensions), and decision goal (for example because the decision maker is not really committed to making a purchase). \citet{chernev2015choice} argue that, taking these mediators into account, there is evidence of a robust choice overload effect.
+One meta-analysis \citep{scheibehenne2010can} finds the mean effect of set size on measures of choice overload to be zero, but notes a high variance.
+A more recent analysis \citep{chernev2015choice} identifies four variables which can increase the incidence of choice overload: decision difficulty (for example due to time constraints), choice set complexity (for example due to hard-to-compare alternatives), preference uncertainty (for example because the decision maker is unsure how to aggregate their preferences across many dimensions), and decision goal (for example because the decision maker is not really committed to making a purchase).

-We believe that the measures we introduce can contribute to this ongoing debate by providing more highly powered evidence on when choice overload is occurring.
-Low powered tests may in part explain some of the contradictory results in the existing literature -- for example, some studies may by chance use a small choice set that leads to choice overload, while others do not.
-By making it easier to spot cases of overload, we anticipate movement towards a greater acceptance that choice overload does indeed occur.